 A mitigation hearing is one where you request leniency because the fine represents an excessive financial burden.
 If you are successful, the court may reduce your fine, put you on a monthly payment plan, or allow you to work off your debt with community service.

-A contested hearing is one you attend with the purpose of getting the conviction overturned.
+A contested hearing is one you attend in hopes of getting the conviction overturned.

 Requesting permission to take a driver safety course is exactly what it sounds like.